Subchapter C - Pre-Trial Matters

 § 1-21 Designation of OATH.

-Where necessary under the provision of law governing a particular category of cases, the agency head shall designate the chief administrative law judge of OATH, or such
+Where necessary under the provision of law governing a particular category of cases, the agency head will designate the chief administrative law judge of OATH, or such

 administrative law judges as the chief administrative law judge may assign, to hear such cases.